Carine-Tan/Carine-Tan.github.io/index.md

 My Experience: This is my favourite of the 5 projects!
 Though throughout the preparation even up till presentation, I had the constant nagging feeling that it is missing something - I've not figured out what it is.
 Hopefully, someday I would!

 My Audacity: I asked God to 'patent' the ideas in this project; No other will wrangle the data like I did!
-O-O
+O-O #Originator

 ---